tgoodbody/lidR-workshop/README.md

 ## 5. Check that everything is ok

 Once everything is installed run the following script to ensure everything is ok.
-For example sometime Mac users encounter issues with 3D display.
+For example sometimes Mac users encounter issues with 3D display.
 This issue is not related to the `lidR` package itself but must be fixed to enjoy the workshop.
 Please report any trouble before the workshop.

 ```r
 library(RCurl)